lrfreeman/cortexlab/README.md

 This github repo is a collection of projects undertaken whilst studying neuroscience at the CortexLab at UCL with Matteo Carandini and Kenneth Harris (https://www.ucl.ac.uk/cortexlab/).
 My work is a collaboration with my supervisor Kevin Miller, a post-doc at UCL and a research scientist at Google DeepMind (https://deepmind.com/).

 My research explores the temporal credit assignment problem in the field of reinforcement learning.
-As rewards can occur in a temporally delayed fashion, this causes the problem of determining the actions that lead to a certain outcome (Minsky, 1961; https://courses.csail.mit.edu/6.803/pdf/steps.pdf)

-Our project explores the neural correlates of reward during a learning task in mice with the hope we can isolate computations of reward assignment.
-Ultimately, seeking how neurobiology can inform modern day machine learning algorithms currently used at Google.
+As rewards can occur in a temporally delayed fashion, this causes the problem of determining the actions that lead to a certain outcome (Minsky, 1961; https://courses.csail.mit.edu/6.803/pdf/steps.pdf).
+By exploring the underlying neural activity of a biological agent during a two-armed bandit task, we hope to using signal processing techniques to isolate the computations of reward assignment.
+Ultimately, my goal is to explore how neurobiology can inform modern day machine learning algorithms.

-The project is split into multiple components: __DeepLabCut__ (An open source deep learning computer vision library) and __Ephys__ (Electrophysiology data combined with the subsequent data analysis)
+The project is split into multiple components: __deepLabCut__ (An open source deep learning computer vision library I've added to in order to classify tongue kinematics for the purpose of removing signal artefacts during electrophysiological analysis), __Ephys__ (a set of scripts converting neural data into a python arrays) and finally, __computational_models__ a mix of Q-Learning algorithms and regression models (for the purposes of signal processing and cognitive behavioural modelling).

 ## DeepLabCut (DLC)
 DeepLabCut is an open source deep learning computer vision package which uses transfer learning from pre-trained neural networks to optimise the training time of your novel prediction task (https://www.nature.com/articles/s41593-018-0209-y).
 After I manually classified 100's of frames of videos, the resulting DLC model can now predict licking kinematics.
 This allows us to decide when a mouse is licking during a given trial.
 Important, so that we can remove licking artefacts from the neural ephys in order to focus on the genuine neural correlates of reward.